scrapy/parsel/README.rst

    :alt: Coverage report

-Parsel is a BSD-licensed Python_ library to extract data from HTML_, JSON, and XML_ documents.
+Parsel is a BSD-licensed Python_ library to extract data from HTML_, JSON_, and XML_ documents.

 It supports: